NorwegianVeterinaryInstitute/NVIcheckmate/README.md

 To install (or update) `NVIcheckmate` with vignettes, you will need to first install some additional R-packages needed to build the vignettes.
-Check README below in the section [Vignettes](#vignettes) to see which vignettes are available.
+Check README below in the section [Vignettes](#vignettes) to see the vignettes that are available.
 To install the package with the vignettes, first install the packages: `knitr`, `rmarkdown`, `R.rsp`, and `NVIrpackages` (from GitHub) if they are missing.
 If you don’t use R-studio, you will also need to install Pandoc.
 Then run the following